awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.SBS.create-local-and-dms-task.md

 1. Start AWS SCT, choose **View**, and then choose **Data migration view \(other\)**\.

 1. In the left panel that displays the schema from your source database, choose a schema object to migrate\.
-Open the context \(right\-click\) menu for the object, and then choose **Create local task**\.
+Open the context \(right\-click\) menu for the object, and then choose **Create Local & DMS task**\.

 1. For **Task name**, enter a descriptive name for your data migration task\.